fabiommendes/sidekick/docs/types/records.rst

 KeysView({'name': 'John Lennon', 'band': 'Beatles'})

-Record.D/Record._meta
+Record.M/Record._meta
 -------------------------

 The record `M` attribute offers a Mapping interface to a record and support all expected dictionary methods (e.g., keys, values, items, etc).
-Record types preserve the order of key declaration, and behave like OrderedDict's.
+Record types preserve the original order of filed declaration, and behave like OrderedDict's.

+>>> u = Point(1.0, 2.0)
 >>> for k, v in u.M.items():
 ...     print('%s: %s' % (k, v))
-x: 1
+x: 1.0
-y: 2
+y: 2.0

 The `_meta` field is class-bound and provides information about the record type